FuelsEurope

 7 Mar 2025

-Their ask — FuelsEurope requests clear integration between the Union database and FuelEU database to avoid administrative burden.
+Message — FuelsEurope requests clear integration between the Union database and FuelEU database to avoid administrative burden.
 They want automatic data upload between systems and specific guidance on pooling information disclosure.
 The organization also seeks access rights for non-company pool managers to increase market flexibility.1234

-How it helps them — This would reduce administrative burden and compliance costs for fuel suppliers.56
+Why — This would reduce administrative burden and compliance costs for fuel suppliers.56

-Who loses — Regulators lose some oversight if commercially sensitive compliance data remains hidden.7
+Impact — Regulators lose some oversight if commercially sensitive compliance data remains hidden.7

 Fuel Industry Seeks Streamlined Water Rules and Funding Support